Dumaka Francis Ifeanyi: Career

 Nara United championed the 2013 season and Francis won the top score award with 10 goals after joining the team mid-season.

 On 20 October 2013,Francis scored his first champion's league goal against Prachuap Kirikan at the 53rd minute in the second half to draw the game 1-1.

-On 27 October 2013, Francis notched 2 goals against Phitsanulok TSY in the champion's league match scoring minutes 3 and 35 in a 3 - 1 win over TSY.
+On 27 October 2013, Francis notched 2 goals against Phitsanulok TSY in the champion's league match scoring minutes 3 and 35 in a 3 – 1 win over TSY.

 On 2 November 2013,Francis scored a lone goal to defeat Lookesan Kabin Thai in the champion's league tussle.

 Francis scored his final champion's league goal on 8 December 2013 against Roiet United at minute 58 through a penalty shoot-out.

 On 4 January 2014, Francis joined a Libyan premier side Khaleej Sirte SC.
 He played his first friendly match with Khaleej Sirte SC on 6 January 2014 against another Libyan premier side, Al-Tahaddi Benghazi, where he scored the only goal.
-On 13 January 2014 Francis signed a 6 month contract with Khaleej Sirte SC.
+On 13 January 2014 Francis signed a 6-month contract with Khaleej Sirte SC.
 Due to political unrest in Libya, Francis left the country for Chumpon F.C of Thailand.

+On 6 August 2023, Francis announced his arrival to Yingcharoen FC by Scoring a goal in 2–2 draw against young boys FC in Bangkok Premier League.